General program questions

 Will I receive a lower quality of service from Eversource if I participate in Newton Power Choice?

 No. The quality of service to you will be unaffected by your participation in Newton Power Choice.
-The reason is because Eversource does not profit from the supply charges on your electric bill.
-They pass the electricity supply charges along to you with no markup.
-They make their profit from the distribution charges.
+The reason is because Eversource does not profit from the Supply charges on your electric bill.
+They pass the electricity Supply charges along to you with no markup.
+They make their profit from the Delivery charges.
 As a result, they have no preference whether they choose your supplier or Newton does.

 I currently have Eversource's budget billing.
 Will this change?

 Yes.
-You will lose budget billing on the supply charge portion of your bill as a participant in Newton Power Choice, but budget billing will continue on your delivery charges.
+You will lose budget billing on the Supply portion of your bill as a participant in Newton Power Choice, but budget billing will continue on the Delivery portion of your bill.

-No. You will continue to receive your low-income discount as a participant in Newton Power Choice.
+No. You will continue to receive your low-income discount or fuel assistance as a participant in Newton Power Choice.

 What's the difference between my utility (Eversource) and an electricity supplier?